There's a story to tell, about musicians, artists, philosophers, scientists, and then programmers.

 Discover how prerequisite checks made before your commits can help cut down on the chatter in your pull requests.
 See how the analysis teaches best practices, without ego or criticism, to a spectrum of developers.
 As a leader see how to develop an effective code quality intern program around this technique.
 We will see techniques on how Kubernetes is an effective way to obtain reports and dashboards right on your local machine and from your continuous integration pipeline.

-Some practical uses of Kubernetes, Helm charts and SonarQube will be discovered in parallel to this topic.
+Some practical uses of Kubernetes with SonarQube will be discovered in parallel to this topic.

 Kubernetes out of the box is a strong platform for running and coordinating large collections of services, containers, and applications.
 As is, Kubernetes is powerful for many solutions.